rebelancap/Quake3-iOS/README.md

 - Set up your `.cfg` files (containing your settings and bindings) and place in baseq3 or other mod folders.
 [Here are my examples](https://github.com/rebelancap/Quake3-iOS/wiki/Configuration-Files-Examples) for baseq3 and q3ut4 (Urban Terror).

 - Tap the π symbol in the bottom right corner to launch full version of Quake 3.
-(A slower way is use the custom menu to create any game, then press START, Exit Arena.)
-Or create an [iOS Shortcut](https://github.com/rebelancap/Quake3-iOS/wiki/iOS-Shortcuts) to launch directly or your mod and map of choice!
+(A slower way is use the simplified frontend to create any game, then press START, Exit Arena.)
+Or create an [iOS Shortcut](https://github.com/rebelancap/Quake3-iOS/wiki/iOS-Shortcuts) to launch directly, including your mod and map of choice!

 - Menu Navigation.
 You can navigate the Quake 3 menus by using DPAD, A (Enter), B or START (Esc).
 Or use left joystick to move mouse, Right Trigger to mouse click.
 These would have to be changed in Xcode, but you can generally change any in-game bindings/preferences with the `.cfg` files.